6 Incredible Benefits Of Black Currant Oil

-6. Cope With Menopause And Fight Hot Flashes
+6. Helps Cope With Menopause And Fight Hot Flashes

 While evening primrose oil is a more popular remedy for menopausal hot flashes, black currant oil might act in a similar way.
 Remember those high levels of gamma-linolenic acid?
 They have an anti-inflammatory effect that can suppress nighttime hot flashes in menopausal women.15 Be careful, though.
 The scientific community and medical experts are still exploring this remedy.
 Its side effects and interactions with other drugs aren’t totally clear yet.16

 |1.||↑||Floc’h, Le, Ahsène Cheniti, Sophie Connétable, Nathalie Piccardi, Colombina Vincenzi, and Antonella Tosti.
 “Effect of a nutritional supplement on hair loss in women.”
 Journal of cosmetic dermatology 14, no. 1 (2015): 76-82.|

 |2, 4.||↑||Lee, Deborah.
 “Essential Fatty Acids.”
 Pleasent Grove, UT: Woodland Publishing (1997).|